john-ml/john-ml.github.io/content/prob.md

   guard b flip3
 ```
 This program should have the exact same distribution of output values as `flip3`.
-However, it'll take 10000 times as long for our inferencer to figure that out, because
+However, it'll take around 10000 times as long for our inferencer to figure that out!
-only one out of every 10000 runs is successful!

 ## Enumerating all possibilities